safespring/web/content/blogg/2022-03-terraform-module.md

 }
 ```

-This is the simplest possible example using only the module source on github and
+This is the simplest possible example using only the module source on GitHub and
 a pre-existing keypair.
 All other values are default.
 The commented lines
 document the contents of the default values.
-To override default just uncomment
+To override the default just
-and change the value.
+uncomment and change the value.

-When applied, this code will create a compute instance with name
+When applied, this code will create a compute instance with the name
-hello-safespring, operating system ubuntu 20.04, from a flavor with local disk,
+hello-safespring, operating system ubuntu 20.04, from a flavor with the local
-2 VCPUS and 4 GB of RAM.
-It will be attached to the default network which give
+disk, 2 VCPUS and 4 GB of RAM.
+It will be attached to the default network which
-the instance a public IPv6 address and a private IPv4 address.
+gives the instance a public IPv6 address and a private IPv4 address.
+The
-The instance will have no data disks and will be member of the default security
+instance will have no data disks and will be a member of the `default` security
 group which will contain rules that allow traffic from the instance egress to
 the world on IPv4 and IPv6.
 Since the flavor is of type local disk, the
 disk_size parameter will be ignored and the local NVMe disk that is defined in
 the flavor (100GB) will be used for the Ubuntu operating system.

 The `config_drive` parameter is rarely used.
-If you don't know what it is used for you can safely leave the default (false).
-The `role` and `wg_ip` parameters we'll leave the explanation for until later.
+If you don't know what it is used
+for you can safely leave the default (false).
+For the `role` and `wg_ip`
+parameters we'll leave the explanation until later.

 ### A set of 3 instances using count